cppccosmo/gadget-4-cppc/documentation/04_config-options.md

 **N_MU**

-This option selects the number of legendre multipoles for the multi fluid calculation.
+This option sets the number of Legendre multipole moments N_mu included in the HDM multifluid equations, used for the MFLR and hybrid runs

 -------
 **GENERATE_GAS_IN_ICS**